westbaystars/exk_passwd/README.md

 As an avid fan of [Programming By Stealth blog/podcast series](https://pbs.bartificer.net) and budding Elixir programmer, I (Michael Westbay) wanted to implement this wonderful tool in Elixir/Phoenix.
 This is that attempt.

+## Live Version

+This unofficial port has been deployed to Fly.io as [https://exkpasswd.org](https://exkpasswd.org/).
+It's usuable now!
+Enjoy!

-## Current version of the official app
+## Current Version of the Official App

 For anyone interesting in playing with the official port of the app, primarily implemented in JavaScript by [hepabolu](https://github.com/bartificer/xkpasswd-js/commits?author=hepabolu), aka, Helma van der Linden, you can check out the app here: [XKPasswd](https://bartificer.github.io/xkpasswd-js/) with the full source code available on GitHub [here](https://github.com/bartificer/xkpasswd-js).